somedotone/identity-verification/README.md

 1. \(optional\) gathering contract informations:
 There is an infoRequest message implemented to return all necessary informations for the verification process.
 Just send a payment transaction with at least the fee amount of the returning payment transaction to the contract runner account and attach the following message:
 `{"contract":"IdentityVerification","params":{"type":"infoRequest"}}`
 You will get a payment transaction returned including the overpaid amount (amount from infoRequest message - transaction fees) and a public message containing the requested informations.
-(See [wiki](https://github.com/somedotone/IdentityVerification/wiki) for parameter descripion)
+(See [wiki](https://github.com/somedotone/IdentityVerification/wiki) for parameter description)

 2. obtaining challenge text:
 To obtain the challenge text, send a payment transaction with at least the fee amount of the returning payment transaction to the contract runner account and attach the following message: